The Internet Theater Magazine of Reviews, Features, Annotated Listings

 Given that these heartbreaking, frustrating and anger inducing stories are not fiction makes this a tough to watch theater outing.
 Dealing as everyone still is with the problems of living in this COVID world, it's hardly escape entertainment.
 Though it runs just an hour, it will linger disturbingly with you for much longer.
 So if you see it — and I think it needs to be seen — try to do so well before your bedtime to avoid a sleepless night.

 The Line a docudrama by Jessica Blank and Erik Jensen.

 Directed by Jessics Blank

 Produced for online viewing by the Pulic Theater

-Cast; Arjun G upta (Vikram), John Ortiz (Oscar), Alison Pill (Jennifer), Nicholas Pinnock (Dwight), Jamey Sheridan (Ed), and Lorraine Toussaint (Sharon).
+Cast; Santino Fontana (David), Aun Gupta (Vikram), John Ortiz (Oscar), Alison Pill (Jennifer), Nicholas Pinnock (rjDwight), Jamey Sheridan (Ed), and Lorraine Toussaint (Sharon).

 From July 9th to August 4th